lbl59/WaterPaths-doc/docs/source/DataCollector/Base/DataCollector_base.rst

 API Reference
 -------------

-The base components define foundational functionality of the `DataCollector` class for maintaining continuity.
+The base components define foundational functionality of the :code:`DataCollector` class for maintaining continuity.

 Base Components
 ^^^^^^^^^^^^^^^^